 The GI MAP test measures your levels of certain opportunistic gut flora to make sure they are within a healthy range.
 If these microbes are overgrowing, they could be a hidden culprit of your IBS/leaky gut.

 Short-chain fatty acids are a type of “post-biotic”, aka the bi-product of good bacteria.
 Having health levels of short-chain fatty acids in the gut is crucial for maintaining a healthy gut pH and keeping “bad” bacteria levels under control – and lots more.

 The good news: if we uncover that your short-chain fatty acid levels are low, there is a lot you can do about it!
 We address this during our test review session with food and supplement protocols to bring your short chain fatty acid levels back into balance.

 Digestive inflammatory markers

-Inflammatory markers in the digestive tract are indicative of underlying issues such as gastritis, colitis, and irritable bowel disease (IBD).
+Inflammatory markers in the digestive tract are indicative of underlying issues such as gastritis and inflammatory bowel disease (IBD).
 GI mapping allows you to find out sooner so you can take informed action accordingly, with guidance and consultation from your functional medicine practitioner.

 Presence of blood in the stool